SnailCharger/davan690.github.io/_posts/2019-06-12-Rmarkdown-to-jekyll.md

 ---
 layout: post
-title: "Using RMarkdown with Jekyll"
+title: "Jekyll in RStudio"
-subtitle: A collection of resources for blogging
+subtitle: "A collection of resources for blogging in RStudio"
-image: /img/RStudio_packages.jpg
+image: /img/tools.jpg
-#bigimg: /img/RStudio-jekyll-serious-win.PNG
+bigimg: /img/RStudio-jekyll-serious-win.PNG
 permalink: /rmd-to-jekyll/
 ---